-The aim is to demonstrate the importance of exchanges and dialogue among cultures for social cohesion, reconciliation and the establishment of a culture of peace and protecting and enhancing cultural heritage in a sustainable manner.
+UNESCO’s work in the field of culture strives to demonstrate the importance of exchanges and dialogue among cultures for social cohesion, reconciliation and the establishment of a culture of peace and protecting and enhancing cultural heritage in a sustainable manner.